-The Jack Russell Terrier belongs to the Terriers Group in the FCI Classification.
+The Jack Russell Terrier belongs to the Terriers in the FCI grouping.

-Is the Jack Russell Terrier allowed as pet in a Singapore HDB Flat?
+Is the Jack Russell Terrier allowed as a pet in a Singapore HDB flat?

 England, late 1800s.
 The Jack Russell Terrier originated in England in the 1800’s due to the efforts of the Reverend John Russell.
 He developed a strain of Fox Terriers to suit his needs for a dog to run with his foxhounds and go to ground to bolt the fox and other quarry from their dens.
 Two varieties evolved with basically similar breed standards except for differences, mainly in height and proportions.
 The shorter, slightly longer proportioned dog is known as the Jack Russell Terrier.
 The taller, more squarely built dog is now known as the Parson Russell Terrier.

 Jack Russell Terriers are bred to follow red foxes, both over- and underground.

 Demand a lot of attention from their owners.
 Jack Russell Terriers make excellent watchdogs.
 Some individuals are shy.
 Not reliable off leash.
 Most dig and bark.
 JRTs are excellent climbers.
 Need an owner experienced with both terrier and hunting dogs.

 What are some Physical Features of the Jack Russell Terrier?

 25 to 30cm; 5 to 6 kg.
 All colours permitted; most are predominant white with black, tan, or brown markings.